-The Kyrgyz Republic is a land-locked and mountainous country in Central Asia, more than 90% of which lies above 1000m elevation and 40% above 3000m.
-The country is home to 6.5m people, who reside mostly in the foothills and in two urban areas; the capital Bishkek in the north and between Osh and Jalal-Abad in the west.
+The Kyrgyz Republic is a land-locked and mountainous country located in the northeast of Central Asia, more than 90% of which lies above 1500m elevation and 1/3 above 3000m.
+The country is home to 6.7 m people, who reside mostly in the foothills and in two urban areas; the capital Bishkek in the north and between Osh and Jalal-Abad in the south.

 Agriculture is the country largest sector, the main products being cotton, tobacco, wool and meat.
 Industrial exports include gold, mercury, agricultural products and electricity.

 However, measured by GDP per capita the Kyrgyz Republic is ranked 150th by the IMF with an income of 5,562 USD (PPP), with a high (24%) poverty rate.
 Income from remittances was estimated to make up 28.5% of GDP in 2019, reflecting the estimated 0.5% annual rate of outward migration of working age people between 2005-2015.